Best Things to do in the Blue Mountains: Where to Eat, Sleep, Stay & Play

 This Blue Mountains-based brand has become increasingly popular since its inception in 2007. iKOU is home to all things wellness, self-care and organic.
 From their skincare and body treatments to home fragrance range and herbal teas, you will find something to treat yourself with.

 126 Leura Mall, Leura

-Held on the second Sunday of every month, this bustling market has 60 stalls selling the best produce the region has to offer: think fruits, veggies, free-range eggs, meats, bread, cheeses, olive oils and wine.
+Held on the second Sunday of every month, Blackheath Growers Market is a bustling event with 60 stalls selling the best produce the region has to offer: think fruits, veggies, free-range eggs, meats, bread, cheeses, olive oils and wine.

-Corner of Great Western Highway & Gardiner Crescent, Blackheath
+Corner of Great Western Highway and Gardiner Crescent, Blackheath

 For beautiful nighties, robes, loungewear and PJ sets, look no further than Papinelle.
 Boasting a range of styles, prints and fabrics, you'll have a tough time trying to decide what to buy.
 If it were us, we would be ordering one of Papinelle's cosy sets.
 Chic and comfortable.

 Thanks to its fresh, bountiful produce, the Blue Mountains is a hotspot for foodies.
 In Lawson, Lyttleton Stores houses PanTree Produce, an organic grocery store selling fresh produce as well as an array of organic, gluten-free and dairy-free treats.
 If you have a long weekend to explore the mountains, visit the Logan Brae Orchard, a charming apple orchard that dishes up great views as well as the most delicious apple pie.